Singapore is known as one of the most expensive cities in the world, and due to this many budget travelers on the Southeast Asia loop try to avoid it.

 Do you know you can do so many amazing things in Singapore for free?
 You do not have to cut down this city from your bucket list.

-Here are the top 6 free activities in Singapore that you can enjoy in 2020:
+Here are the top 6 free activities in Singapore that you can enjoy:

 1. Spend time at one of Sentosa’s beaches

 Instead of waiting in long queues at VivoCity for the Sentosa Express tram better to walk across the Sentosa Boardwalk.
 It’s recently renovated and this 10-minute stroll along the water is amazing and picturesque, viewing the sights of the cranes of the port in the distance.
 Bring a beach mat and relax on one of Sentosa’s three beaches.